thieu1995/permetrics/docs/source/pages/regression/MedAE.rst

 .. toctree::
    :maxdepth: 3

 .. math::

 	\text{MedAE}(y, \hat{y}) = \text{median}(\mid y_1 - \hat{y}_1 \mid, \ldots, \mid y_n - \hat{y}_n \mid)

-The median_absolute_error is particularly interesting because it is robust to outliers.
+The Median Absolute Error (MedAE) :cite:`nguyen2022improved` is particularly interesting because it is robust to outliers.
 The loss is calculated by taking the median of all absolute differences between the target and the prediction.

 + Best possible score is 0.0, smaller value is better.
 Range = [0, +inf)